wjkoznarek/du-cybersecurity-bootcamp/README.md

 host: "<elk.ip.addr>:5601"
 ```

 - Then run the playbook
   - `$ ansible-playbook /etc/ansible/roles/filebeat-playbook.yml`

-- To configure Metricbeat on your web VMs run the following command
+##### Metricbeat

 - Edit [/etc/ansible/files/metricbeat-config.yml](Ansible/files/metricbeat-config.yml) in the ansible on the control node to include the ELK Stack IP address.
 You should also change the default login credentials.

 ```yml
 output.elasticsearch: